Bedrock

 Foundation models, guardrails, custom models, invocation jobs, evaluation jobs, marketplace endpoints.

-• Bedrock (control plane) — 101 operations
+• Bedrock (control plane) — 103 operations (this page)

-• Bedrock Runtime (invocation) — 10 operations
+• Bedrock Agent Runtime (agent invocation) — 31 operations

 For a complete testing guide with code examples, see Testing Bedrock.
 This page is the service reference.